-Generally, a corporation must file its franchise or income tax return by the 15th day of the 3rd month following the close of its taxable year.
+Generally, you must file Form 4I by the 15th day of the 3rd month following the close of your taxable year.

-Short Period Returns.
 Returns for short taxable years (periods of less than 12 months) are due on or before the federal due date.
-A corporation that becomes, or ceases to be, a member of an affiliated group, and as a result must file two short period returns for federal purposes, must also file two short period returns for Wisconsin.
-The Wisconsin returns are due at the same time as the federal returns.
-Each short period is considered a taxable year, the same as for federal purposes.
+If becoming, or ceasing to be, a member of an affiliated group, the same federal filing requirements and due dates apply for Wisconsin.
+If a return is filed late, without an extension, you may be subject to penalties and interest.

 Extensions.
 Any extension allowed by the Internal Revenue Service for filing the federal return automatically extends the Wisconsin due date to 30 days after the federal extended due date.
 You don't need to submit either a copy of the federal extension or an application for a Wisconsin extension to the Department by the original due date of your return.
-However, you must submit a copy of the federal extension with the Wisconsin return that you file.

-If you aren't requesting a federal extension, Wisconsin law provides an automatic extension of 7 months or until the original due date of the corporation's corresponding federal return, whichever is later.
+However, you must attach a copy of the federal extension to the Wisconsin return that you file.
+Wisconsin law provides an automatic extension of 7 months or until the original due date of the corporation's corresponding federal return, whichever is later.